IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/lego-sorter.md

 ---
 title: Lego Sorter
-subtitle: Neural-network-powered classifier that identifies LEGO bricks from images using configurable convolutional models.
-Built for students and ML tinkerers, it provides a `train.py` CLI to train, benchmark, and log experiments on both handcrafted and randomly generated TensorFlow architectures.
+subtitle: A configurable CNN-based image classifier that learns to distinguish between different LEGO pieces from photos.
+Built for students and ML practitioners exploring TensorFlow pipelines, it supports randomized architecture generation, automated training/evaluation, and rich logging of run histories for comparative experiments.
 slug: lego-sorter
 date: '2024-04-13'
 updated: '2024-04-20'